jhihyawang/NYCU_114Autumn_AIMI/Lab1/README.md

 # Lab1 : Pneumonia Classification from Chest X-ray Images

-This project implements a deep learning solution for classifying pneumonia from chest X-ray images using ResNet architectures and other models.
+This lab implements a deep learning solution for classifying pneumonia from chest X-ray images using ResNet architectures and other models.

 ## 📋 Project Overview